 What happens to the sperm?

 The male reproductive system is a delicate and complex system responsible for the creation and transportation of sperm – the male sex cells.
 Produced in the testes, the sperm pass through the epididymis and then are transported to the vas deferens.
 During ejaculation, the sperm travel through the vas deferens and mix with seminal fluid from the prostate and seminal vesicles to form semen.
-However, not all of the sperm in the semen will reach their intended destination.
+However, not all sperm in the semen will reach their intended destination.
 Only a fraction will make it to the egg and fertilize it.
-The majority of the remaining sperm will die off or be absorbed by the body.
-This natural process allows the male reproductive system to continually produce healthy new sperm.
-Therefore, it is important to maintain a healthy lifestyle to ensure peak reproductive health and function.
+Most of the remaining sperm will die off or be absorbed by the body.
+This natural process allows the male reproductive system to produce healthy new sperm continually.
+Therefore, it is essential to maintain a healthy lifestyle to ensure peak reproductive health and function.
 Any alterations to this delicate system can lead to infertility or other reproductive issues.

 Does a vasectomy hurt?